PeacePeters/Predictive-Analytics-for-Business/catalog-demand-prediction/README.md

 In examining our data for better understanding, we can see that the information of each customer on <i>Customer_Segment</i>,<i> City</i>, Avg_Num_Products_Purchased & X_Years_as_Customer are likely the important factors in predicting the sales amount.
 Therefore, these are the potential predictor variables for our analysis.

 ### Analysis, Modeling, and Validation

+From our business and data understanding, we determined that we need to predict our target variable Avg_Sales_Amount using these critical predictor variables - Customer_Segment, City, Avg_Num_Products_Purchased & X_Years_as_Customer.
+Other variables are not logically and statistically significant in making prediction.
+To set up the multiple linear regression model, we first test the numeric predictor variables using scatter plot to understand their relationship with the target variable.